China party mouthpiece says no Internet freedom without order, as U.S. TV shows pulled

 Four U.S. television shows, The Big Bang Theory, The Practice, The Good Wife and NCIS, were ordered removed from video websites at the weekend by the government, the official Xinhua news agency said.

-The series are all popular and it was not clear why these particular programmes had been singled out.
+The series are all popular and it was not clear why these particular programs had been singled out.

 Searches on Youku Tudou, Sohu and Tencent, which provide the shows, produced messages that the content was temporarily unavailable.